 Our minds are created to be beautifully complex, capable of enjoying great pleasure but also sometimes enduring significant pain.
 Trauma, emotional distress or mental illness can negatively impact anyone, and when it does, we are left searching for answers without knowing where to find help.

 If you are struggling, worried, angry, sad or afraid, call us.
-The decision to begin counseling can be a difficult one, but it is important.
-Our counselors are prepared to treat a variety of mental health concerns, including but not limited to:
+The decision to begin counseling can be a difficult one, but can be life-changing.
+Our team of counselors are prepared to treat a variety of mental health concerns, including but not limited to:

 We’re here to listen, to understand and to help you sort through your situation, however complicated, hopeless or overwhelming it may seem.

-Call today to make an appointment with your nearest LFS counselor.
+Call to make an appointment with a Lutheran Family Service mental health counselor today.
 Reaching out and inquiring costs nothing and commits you to nothing.
-Scroll down to find the number for the location nearest you and allow our capable staff to answer any questions you may have.
+Scroll down to find the number for the location nearest you.

 When your life is unsettled, even deciding to get help is a difficult decision.
 Here are a few common questions about Lutheran Family Service’s mental health counseling and their answers.

-Is counseling right for me?
+Is mental health counseling right for me?
 I can usually solve my problems on my own.

 Asking others for help is not a sign of weakness, but a sign of strength.
 In today’s fast-paced world, everyone could benefit from having a safe, confidential, trustworthy place to share burdens.
-LFS counseling allows you to not have to carry your burdens alone.
+Lutheran Family Service counseling allows you to not have to carry your burdens alone.
 We can help lighten your load and walk towards wellness together.

 Counseling begins with an assessment designed to give you and your counselor a complete picture of your concerns.
-Your LFS counselor may ask questions about your history to more fully understand your current situation.
+Your Lutheran Family Service counselor may ask questions about your history to more fully understand your current situation.
 Together, you and your counselor will set goals and work to resolve anything that stands in the way of your successfully achieving them.

 How long will I need to be in counseling?

 Each person and situation is unique, so there is no definite predetermined timeline.
 We center your appointments around your needs, and if you are committed to working hard, you will see improvement.
-LFS clients find counseling to be effective, with 98% reporting they were satisfied or very satisfied with their relationship with their counselor and the help they received.
+Lutheran Family Service clients find counseling to be effective, with 98% reporting they were satisfied or very satisfied with their relationship with their counselor and the help they received.

-LFS accepts a variety of insurance plans.
+Lutheran Family Service accepts a variety of insurance plans.
 We can help you determine what your insurance benefits are before you start, and we submit the billing for you.
 If you aren’t able to access insurance, you can use our sliding fee scale.
-Thanks to the partnership LFS shares with many individuals, organizations and congregations in Iowa who care about you, your counseling can be provided based on what you are able to pay.
+Thanks to the partnership Lutheran Family Service shares with many individuals, organizations and congregations in Iowa who care about you, your counseling can be provided based on what you are able to pay.

 Is what I talk about in counseling going to remain confidential?